-As soon as you have dialogue, you have language to contend with.
+As soon as you have dialogue in historical fiction, you have language to contend with.
 How did people speak in those days.

 If you go far enough back in time, you won’t be able to be totally authentic.
 After all, what type of English did the ancient Greeks speak?
 Even if you go back to Shakespeare’s time, the English of the day would make tough reading for us.
 Much better to use modern English vocabulary with some tweaks that give our modern minds a sense of days gone by.

 Just as today, there were curses and there was slang in almost every era.
 Interjecting this more colorful language, where it would have been appropriate, gives your manuscript an air of authenticity.
 But be careful, because not all slang will be understood and not all curses will seem very sharp to today’s reader.